 This course is dedicated to inspire and provide specific learning opportunities designed to increase your knowledge and skills in targeted classical yoga topics to improve participant's lives.
 In providing comprehensive training in self-care for healthy living, this year of study is about learning how to be a student i.e. learning how to study, how to learn, and spiritualise (make holistic) your practice.
 It is not a teaching qualification.
 It is the foundational training and the first year for the two-year Diploma of Yoga Teaching course, and the three-year Adv.
 Dip. of Therapeutic Yoga Teaching.

-10.12.2 Applicable for years 2,3: Yoga Teacher Training and Life Skills - 1200 hours
+10.12.2 Diploma of Yoga Teaching 11328NAT.
+Cricos Code: 117861E Level 2: Yoga Teacher Training and Life Skills - 1200 hours